SindelyRichard/ConnectVerse/README.md

 - ❌**Responsive Design:** Enjoy a user-friendly interface that adapts seamlessly across devices for a consistent browsing experience.

 --Work in progress...--
+Setup Instructions
+To ensure the project functions correctly, please follow these steps:

+**Install Composer:**

+Download and install Composer from getcomposer.org.
+**Install XAMPP:**

+Download and install XAMPP from apachefriends.org.
+After installation, configure the DocumentRoot to point to the backend directory of your project.
+**Clone the Project:**

+Clone the repository to your local machine using: git clone <repository_url>

+**Troubleshooting:**

+If the project does not work after cloning, execute the following commands:

+rm -rf vendor
+rm composer.lock
+composer install
+These commands will remove the existing vendor directory and composer.lock file, then reinstall the dependencies.

+**MongoDB Extension:**

+Download the MongoDB PHP extension (DLL file) and place it in your PHP ext directory.
+Ensure the extension is enabled in your php.ini file:

+extension=mongodb.dll
+Following these steps should resolve common issues and get the project up and running.